TBD54566975/web5-kt/common/module.md

 # Module common

-Utility classes used for string encoding/decoding, JSON de/serialization, and converting to/from strings with various encoding formats and byte arrays
+Utility classes used for string encoding/decoding, JSON de/serialization, and converting to/from strings with various encoding formats and byte arrays.